 Study in the instrumental conducting studio is divided into three components: private lessons, group seminar, and conducting lab.
-Students have weekly lessons with Dr. Caldwell.
+Students have weekly lessons with Dr. Caldwell or Dr. Kim.
 Additional study may be possible with choral conducting faculty (pending availability).
 All instrumental conducting graduate students also meet for a two-hour weekly seminar and one-hour conducting lab.

 - Haithcock, Doyle, Geraldi, Schwiebert – The Elements of Expressive Conducting

 - Dandelot – Manuel pratique pour l’études des clés

 - Edlund – Modus Novus